Bhupendrabhai Patel: Member of Gujarat Legislative Assembly

-Chief Minister
+Chief Minister of Gujarat

-First Term (2021 - 2022)

 On 11 September 2021, Vijay Rupani resigned from the post of Chief Minister of Gujarat.
 Patel was unanimously elected as the BJP legislative party leader and Chief Minister elect of Gujarat on 12 September 2021 in the party legislature meeting at Gandhinagar.
 He was sworn in as the Chief Minister of Gujarat on 13 September 2021.

 On 8 February 2022, he launched a new Gujarat IT/ITeS policy 2022-2027.
 His government also became the first state to set up a committee to study modalities and implementation of Uniform Civil Code in the state, applying the same to the citizens of the state.

-Second Term (2022 - present)

 In the 2022 Gujarat Legislative Assembly Elections, the Bharatiya Janata Party won a record-breaking 156 of the total 182 seats, with the party forming the state government for the 7th consecutive time.
-On 12 December 2022, Patel took oath as the Chief Minister of Gujarat, for the second time with this massive win.
+On 12 December 2022, Patel took oath as the Chief Minister of Gujarat, for the second time with a large majority.